 The entire training is free, and the Coleg provides accommodation as well as contributing towards travel costs.

-A full list of the individual workshops for the 2017-2018 academic year can be found below.
+A full list of the individual workshops for the 2018-2019 academic year will soon be listed below.